 - Copy the value for your uniqueID.

-The uniqueID is the Event ID that can be used to search for specific action runs in your Reporting & History.
+The uniqueID is the Event ID that can be used to search for specific workflow runs in your Reporting & History.

-The Audit log allows you to view changes that have been made on any action workflow you have access to.
-This means that you can view when exactly an action was disabled/enabled, when condition changes were made, and who edited your action.
+The Audit log allows you to view changes that have been made on any workflow you have access to.
+This means that you can view when exactly a workflow was disabled/enabled, when condition changes were made, and who edited your workflow.

 - Click on the Reporting & History.

 - Click Audit log in the sidebar navigation.

 - You can now view the changes made to your workflows in the table.

 Searching the Audit Log

 There are several ways to view additional information within the audit log.
 In the audit log, you’ll be able to view changes to your triggers and tasks.